 Clothes and accessories hang behind electronic sliding doors.

-Other fashion gems are La Piscine, a designer outlet store offering 70% off, A.P.C for French fashions.
+Other fashion gems are La Piscine, a designer outlet store offers 70% off retail prices.